TheHolderCollective/TheHolderCollective/README.md

 ## Hi there 👋

-- 🔭 I’m a former actuarial applications developer transitioning to .NET development
+- 🔭 I’m a former actuarial applications developer transitioning to quantitative development
-- 🌱 I’m currently exploring the .NET ecosystem
+- 🌱 I’m currently exploring the development of financial applications within the .NET ecosystem
 - ⚡ Fun facts: I find fractals interesting and I love solving puzzles

 <!--